sosRR/ofox_device_motorola_genevn/README.md

-Extract kernel.gz to same folder

-check that maintainer image placement is correct
+Check that maintainer avatar placement is correct
-(if not maintainer in settings will display "no image")
+(if not maintainer avatar in settings will display "no image")

 # Building